-IBT members who are not candidates for International Office may not contribute more than \$2,000 in total for use in the 2020-2021 International Officer elections (not including legal and accounting contributions).
-Rules, Article XI, \$1(b)(12)(D).
+IBT members who are not candidates for International Office may not contribute more than \$2,000 in total for use in the 2025-2026 International Officer elections (not including legal and accounting contributions).
+Rules, Article XI, § 1(b)(12)(D).
 IBT members who are candidates for International Office may not contribute more than \$10,000 in total to his/her campaign and/or to the slate of candidates of which he/she is a member (not including legal and accounting contributions).
-Rules, Article XI, \$1(b)(12)(B).
-A candidate for International Office may contribute up to \$2,000 to other candidates, slates, or independent committees for use in the International Office contribute more than \$10,000 total for use in the entire International Officer elections.
-However, in no case may an IBT member who is a candidate for International Officer election.
+Rules, Article XI, § 1(b)(12)(B).
+A candidate for International Office may contribute up to \$2,000 to other candidates, slates, or independent committees for use in the International Office contribute more than \$10,000 total for use in the entire International Officer election.
 Id.
-Contributions made by IBT members and candidates to campaigns or independent committees, for use in the International Officer election.
-Rules, Article XI, \$1(b)(9)(B).
+Contributions made by IBT members and candidates to campaigns or independent committees may be transferred to other individual candidates, slates or independent committees, for use in the International Officer election.
+Rules, Article XI, § 1(b)(9)(B).